 Studies have shown that meditation can:

-2. Controls Anxiety - helps reduce anxiety and anxiety-related mental health issues like social anxiety, phobias and obsessive-compulsive behaviours.
+2. Control Anxiety - helps reduce anxiety and anxiety-related mental health issues like social anxiety, phobias and obsessive-compulsive behaviours.

-3. Promotes Emotional Health - some forms can improve depression and create a more positive outlook on life.
+3. Promote Emotional Health - some forms can improve depression and create a more positive outlook on life.

-4. Enhances Self-Awareness - Self-inquiry and related styles of meditation can help students "know yourself."
+4. Enhance Self-Awareness - self-inquiry and related styles of meditation can help students "know yourself."

-5. Lengthens Attention Span - may build the ability to redirect and maintain attention.
+5. Lengthen Attention Span - may build the ability to redirect and maintain attention.
 As little as four days of meditation may have an effect.

 6. May Reduce Age-Related Memory Loss - improved focus gained may increase memory and mental clarity.
 These benefits can help fight age-related memory loss and dementia.

-9. Improves Sleep - can help relax and control the "runaway" thoughts that can interfere with sleep.
+9. Improve Sleep - can help relax and control the "runaway" thoughts that can interfere with sleep.
 This can shorten the time it takes to fall asleep and increase sleep quality.

-10. Helps Control Pain - Meditation can diminish the perception of pain in the brain.
+10. Help Control Pain - meditation can diminish the perception of pain in the brain.
 This may help treat chronic pain when used as a supplement to medical care or physical therapy.